BradleyA/pi-display/create-message/README.md

-## cpu-temperature
+## pi-display=create-message

+CPU_usage.sh is a bash script that returns local CPU usage

+/create-display-message.sh is a bash script that stores Docker information and system information in a file, /usr/local/data/<CLUSTER>/<hostname>, on each system in SYSTEMS_FILE.
+These <hostname> files are copied to a host and totaled in a file, /usr/local/data/<CLUSTER>/MESSAGE and MESSAGEHD.
+The MESSAGE files includes the total number of containers, running containers, paused containers, stopped containers, and number of images.
+The MESSAGE files are used by a Raspberry Pi with Pimoroni Scroll-pHAT or Pimoroni Scroll-pHAT-HD to display the information.
+The <hostname> file on each system is used by a Raspberry Pi with a Pimoroni blinkt.

+This script reads /usr/local/data/<CLUSTER>/SYSTEMS file for hosts.
+The hosts are one FQDN or IP address per line for all hosts in a cluster.
+Lines in SYSTEMS file that begin with a # are comments.
+The SYSTEMS file is used by Linux-admin/cluster-command/cluster-command.sh, markit/find-code.sh, pi-display/create-message/create-message.sh, and other scripts.
+A different SYSTEMS file can be entered on the command line or environment variable.

+System inforamtion about each host is stored in /usr/local/data/<CLUSTER>/<hostname>.
+The system information includes cpu temperature in Celsius and Fahrenheit, the system load, memory usage, and disk usage.
+The system information will be used by blinkt to display system information about each system in near real time.

 cpu-temperature is a bash script that determines the Raspberry pi  temperature (Celsius and Fahrenheit).
 The Raspberry Pi stack gets very hot if not cooled.

 #### WARNING: These instructions are incomplete.
 Consider them as notes quickly drafted on a napkin rather than proper documentation!
 -> Someday will places the information in a file for a docker container to read and display the status on the RaspBerry pi blinkt.
 3/1/2018 scroll-phat/create-message.sh incluses cpu-temperature